MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ### Group scope

-Each groups has a scope that identifies the extent to which the group is applied in the domain tree or forest.
+Each group has a scope that identifies the extent to which the group is applied in the domain tree or forest.
 The scope of a group defines where in the network permissions can be granted for the group.
 Active Directory defines the following three group scopes:

 - Universal